jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 #### White-washing/Censorship Attacks
 These aim to compromise the availability or integrity of a P2P system.
 This includes the illicit denial of access or changing/deletion of data, thereby endangering functionality of P-DSs.

-Whitewashing attacks are especially dangerous for reputation-based P2P systems, since they allow a low-reputation peer to leave the system and rejoin as a new, benign user.
+Whitewashing attacks are especially dangerous for reputation-based P2P systems, since they allow a low-reputation peer to leave the system and re-join as a new, benign user.

 #### Routing Attacks
 Routing attacks aim to compromise the availability/integrity of P2P networks, and play an important role in composite attacks - such as the Eclipse attack, which attempts to block a good node's view of the rest of the network.
 In these attacks, a malicious peer undermines the message passing mechanism, typically by dropping or delaying messages.

-Another variant is *Routing Table Poisioning* (RTP) - where an attacker deliberately modifies their own or another peer's routing tables  - for example, by returning bogus information to benign peer lookup requests.
+Another variant is *Routing Table Poisoning* (RTP) - where an attacker deliberately modifies their own or another peer's routing tables  - for example, by returning bogus information to benign peer lookup requests.

 Attraction and repulsion are specific variants of routing attacks that respectively increase or decrease the 'attractiveness' of peers, for example during path selection or routing table maintenance.
 Such attacks negatively affect P-DSs.
 A typical routing attack would include the compromise of Pastry's routing table, as it is often used in social networks.